sjoerdvankreel/firefly-synth-2/static/Manual.md

 For global, may also be used to target the voice mixdown before all FX,<br/>
 the external audio input before all fx, or the input/output of individual GFX sections.<br/>
 For voice, may also be used to target individual oscillators or the input/output of individual VFX sections.<br/>
+This allows for stuff like "filter/shape the echo" instead of "echo the filter/shaper".<br/>
+Or echo individual oscis.

 The voice echo target needs tight cooperation with the Voice Mixer (VMix) envelope target.<br/>
 If you get this "wrong", the voice echo will "hide" behind that envelope and the echo is cut short.<br/>